forsling/fiskta/README.md

 **fiskta** (FInd SKip TAke) is a cursor-oriented data extraction tool.
 Unlike traditional text tools that match patterns on lines, fiskta lets you navigate through files with explicit position and movement commands—find a pattern, skip ahead, take some bytes.
 You think in terms of "where am I?" and "what do I do from here?" rather than "what pattern matches this line?"

-This makes it easier to extract text between delimiters, navigate multi-line structures, and build complex conditional extractions step by step.
-No cryptic syntax, just straightforward imperative operations.
+It may be a good fit when grep is insufficient but you don't want to deal with something like awk: Extract text between delimiters, navigate multi-line structures, and build complex conditional extractions step by step.
+No cryptic syntax, just relatively straightforward imperative operations.

-fiskta sits between grep (pattern matching) and awk (field processing).
-Use it when grep is too simple but you don't need awk's transformation capabilities—you just need to navigate and extract.

-## Features

-* **Zero dependencies** - except for libc
-* **Lightweight** - Stripped binary < 100 KiB
-* **Streaming support** - Monitor files and process new data as it arrives
+fiskta has no external dependencies.
+Linux binaries are < 100KB when dynamically linked or when statically linked with musl.
+Memory use does not depend on input, only on fiskta operations (regex requires more memory), but should not be more than a few megabytes at worst.

 ## What does it do?